orangejuice/blog/data/activity/book-怦然心动的人生整理魔法-2012/record.en.md

   subtitle: "[Japan] Marie Kondo / 2012 / Yilin Press"
 ---

-As shared by an old reader from Taiwan, if your dormitory is always messy, and your bedroom gets cluttered again within a week of tidying, then you must read this book.
-The book about decluttering that most people might be familiar with is 'Goodbye, Things', which I have read, but I still recommend Kondo's more.
-The reason for recommending this book is that it introduces a magical method that allows you to tidy up once, and maintain cleanliness without having to tidy up again.
-I read it two years ago, and after using the method from the book to tidy up once, it has remained clean ever since, never getting messy again.
-I remember when I tidied up, I threw away nine large bags of garbage.
-I was really surprised that so many unused items were hidden in my little room.
-The night after I finished tidying up, I sat at the clean desk, feeling the refreshing evening breeze on my face.
-The weight on my body seemed to be unloaded, making me feel particularly relaxed and comfortable.
-This feeling is truly incomparable and worth a try, I look forward to your feedback.
+Via Twitter @oldwhite If your dorm is always a mess, and your bedroom gets cluttered again less than a week after cleaning, then you must check out this book.
+Books about decluttering are commonly known, such as 'Goodbye, Things,' which I have also read, but I still recommend Marie Kondo's book more.
+The reason for recommending this book lies in that it includes a magical method that allows you to tidy up once and keep it clean forever, eliminating the need for a second round.
+I read it two years by and applied its method once, maintaining its cleanliness to this day without it becoming messy again.
+I still remember when I first decluttered, throwing away nine large bags of trash, and I was really surprised by how much unnecessary stuff a small bedroom can hold.
+Right after tidying up, I sat in front of a clean desk, feeling the refreshing evening breeze on my face, and felt as if a weight had been lifted off my shoulders, feeling incredibly relaxed and comfortable.
+This feeling is truly incomparable, and I encourage you all to try it.
+Looking forward to your feedback.